AY2425S2-CS2103-F08-2/tp/docs/UserGuide.md

     *   Acceptable values: Positive integer between 1-365
     *   If omitted: Defaults to 30 days
-    *   Error message: "NEXT_N_DAYS must be a positive number between 1 and 365"
+    *   Error message: "NEXT_N_DAYS must be a positive integer between 1 and 365"
     *   Rationale: Setting an upper limit prevents performance issues with extremely large ranges

 *   The `s/SORT_ORDER` parameter is optional: